| Tips for Trail Riding

 mules a break from the monotony of the arena and riders in high

 stress jobs quiet times away from the office.
+Most of all it gives everyone time to

 experience all the blessings mother nature has provided for us if we